biosustain/Maud/docs/case_studies/ecoli.rst

 The metabolites h2o and h --i.e. water and hydrogen ion--are involved in the PFK and FBP reactions, but are typically ignored in kinetic analyses.
-In order to avoid problems with interpreting prior information from the literature, we can ignore h by simply leaving it out of our representation of the PFK reaction.
-However, we cannot fully ignore the role of h2o in the FBP reaction because h2o has non-zero formation energy: leaving it out would re.
-We can inform Maud that it needs to make the necessary thermodynamic adjustment by adding a non-empty `water_stoichiometry` field to the FBP reaciton.
+In order to avoid problems with interpreting prior information from the literature, we can ignore H by simply leaving it out of our representation of the PFK reaction.
+However, we cannot fully ignore the role of h2o in the FBP reaction because h2o has non-zero formation energy: leaving it out would not be representative of the true reaction thermodynamics.
+We accomodate this through the Legendre transform as described in `Thermodynamics of Biochemical Reactions <https://onlinelibrary.wiley.com/doi/book/10.1002/0471332607>`_

 Finally, for the sake of simplicity this case study ignores all regulation, even though this is not realistic as the PFK reaction is highly regulated.